SauersML/efficient_pca/README.md

 This Rust library provides Principal Component Analysis (PCA), both exact and fast approximate methods.
 It is a modified version of the original work by Erik Garrison.
 Forked from https://github.com/ekg/pca.

+- Please create issues for bugs or feature requests.
+Your feedback is appreciated!

 ---
 ## Core Features